LintonNaik/paip-lisp/docs/chapter7.md

 Given a list of words like `(the number of customers Tom gets)`, we want to choose a symbol to represent it.
 We will see below that the symbol `customers` is chosen, but that there are other possibilities.

-Here is the main function for STUDENT .
+Here is the main function for STUDENT.
 It first removes words that have no content, then translates the input to one big expression with `translate-to-expression`, and breaks that into separate equations with `create-list-of-equations`.
 Finally, the function `solve-equations` does the mathematics and prints the solution.

 ```lisp